-The XL-1218 was the earliest in the XL-line, as far as I’m aware.
+The XL-1218 was one of the earliest in the XL-line.
 It was a simple, four-zone hardwired system with four user codes.
 It performed all of the basic functions of systems that came later, and was installed in many, many homes and businesses in its day.

 After the XL-1218, the Star XL-4600DL was introduced.
 It is a 6-zone hardwired system with no wireless or expansion options.
 It holds (6) user codes.

 These later XL series models are mostly hardwired systems with anywhere from 4-12 on-board zones “out of the box”.
 The lone hybrid panel was the XL-20, which offered 4 standard wired zones, up to a maximum total of 8 zones with wireless expansion.

 The interesting thing about these XL systems is that even though they were smaller panels, zone-wise, they offered many features.
 Even the more basic versions had a list of functions and programming options you might expect to find on modern panels of today.

 For example, the lowly FBI XL-2T only had 7 hardwired zones (not expandable) and a 15 user code capability.
 However, it offered several advanced features including: